-A homemade gourmet pizza with a soft and slightly crispy crust, enriched with creamy burrata, mortadella and pistachio crumbs.
+A gourmet homemade pizza, with a soft and slightly crispy dough, enriched with creamy burrata, mortadella, and pistachio granules.
 Ideal for a special dinner or an elegant lunch.

-Knead for 10-12 minutes until you obtain a smooth and elastic dough.
+Knead for 10-12 minutes until obtaining a smooth and elastic dough.

-Shape into a ball, cover with a cloth and let rise for 1-2 hours, until doubled in size.
+Form a ball, cover with a cloth and let rise for 1-2 hours, until doubled in volume.

-Divide the dough into two and roll out into round discs of 25-30 cm.
+Divide the dough in two and roll it out into round discs of 25-30 cm.

-Preheat the oven to 250°C. Bake the pizzas on a tray or baking stone for about 8-10 minutes, or until the base is golden.
+Preheat the oven to 250°C. Bake the pizzas on a tray or baking stone for about 8-10 minutes, or until the base is golden brown.

 Remove from the oven and let cool slightly.

-Add the burrata torn into pieces, the slices of mortadella and the pistachio crumbs.
+Add the burrata in pieces, the slices of mortadella and the pistachio granules.

-Serve immediately so the burrata stays soft and melty.
+Serve immediately, so the burrata remains soft and gooey.

 Oven